wrayfi/www/content/final/report.md

  We opted for a more realistic, and doable approach where we compute wifi signal at the hotspots.
 Unfortunately, no meaningful picture is generated.
 But, we could compute interference by aggregating all the rays that intersect with our devices.
 This also captured every router ray that intersected with a hotspot.
  2. What should go into calculating wifi signal and how to aggregate them.

 We initially wanted to just include brightness.
-Every render would produce a heatmap where the brighter points in the picture correspond to better reception.
+Every render would produce a heat map where the brighter points in the picture correspond to better reception.

 We ultimately opted for brightness and phase.
 This allowed us to capture interference effects where waves can amplify or cancel each other out.